FAQ

 What don't you store?

 Emails, passwords, IP addresses, browser fingerprints, tracking cookies.
-We use Plausible for cookieless analytics.
+We use Plausible for cookieless analytics, self-hosted on a server in Germany.
 Our dashboard is public.

 Can I delete my data?